Dartmouth High School (Massachusetts): Winter Guard

-The Dartmouth High School Winter Guard competed in the Scholastic A Class of WGI where they made WGI Finals three times – in 2014, 2016, and 2017.
+The DHS Winter Guard competed in the Scholastic A Class of WGI where they made WGI Finals three times – in 2014, 2016, and 2017.
 After their 2nd-place finish in 2017 the group moved into the Scholastic Open Class where they received 13th place in their debut season in the division in 2018.
 The Winter Guard has been awarded the "Fan Favorite" award in 2016, 2017, and 2019.
 The Winter Guard did not attend NESBA Finals or WGI Championships in 2020 because of the global pandemic.

 Winter Winds

-The Dartmouth High School Indoor winds program was established in 2021-2022 under the direction of Ian Flint and Michael Rayner.
+The DHS Indoor winds program was established in 2021-2022 under the direction of Ian Flint and Michael Rayner.
 The winds made WGI finals and placed 2nd during their first year despite facing early complications and a complete show redesign due to copyright issues.

 Orchestra

 The high school's orchestra has also traveled to many places national as well as international places such as Ireland, the Azores, Canada, Austria and Germany, and New York.
 They traveled to Ireland again in April 2014, which included playing for the mayor, and getting critiqued by music professors there.
 On December 16, 2016, the high school performed a tribute concert to the Trans-Siberian Orchestra, featuring both students and guest musicians on electric violin, cello, guitar, along with a drummer and a keyboardist., and hosted another Trans-Siberian Orchestra tribute concert at the Zeiterion Performing Arts Center in New Bedford the next year.
 The orchestra also traveled to Scotland in July 2018.